 6. Tracking Store Traffic

-Even though in-store traffic is still important to retailers, the amount of people visiting the stores is not tracked on a regular basis.
+Even though in-store traffic is still important to retailers, the number of people visiting the stores is not tracked regularly.
 About 25% of stores tend to track the number of people entering the stores and the overall store traffic.
 This is because most retailers don’t find this statistic relevant enough because of the decline in physical retail stores.

 7. Integration Of Offline And Online Mediums